 The slope is the initial rate in units of pressureO2/s.

-Determining reaction order
+Determining Reaction Order

-Because pressure of evolved O2 is directly proportional to the moles of decomposed H2O2, plotting the ln(initial rate) vs. ln[H2O2]0 yields a slope equivalent to the order of the reaction.
+Because pressure of evolved O2 is directly proportional to the moles of decomposed H2O2, plotting the ln(initial rate) vs. ln[H2O2]0 yields a slope equivalent to the order of the reaction (Figure 2).
 The initial concentration of hydrogen peroxide, [H2O2]0, is what was used in each of the trials.

 The equation for the rate law is rate=kAm.
 Taking the natural logarithm (ln) of the equation produces a linear equation lnrate= mlnA+k, where m, the slope, is the order of the reaction.

-Determining the rate constant, k
+Determining the Rate Constant, k

 For each trial, convert the rate, PO2/s, into units of atm/s if the rate is in a different unit such as torr/s.